5jt/dyalog-cookbook/manuscript/05_logging.md

 `MyApp` failed because there is no file or folder `Z:\texts\Does_not_exist`.
 That triggered an error in the APL code.
 The interpreter tried to display an error message and looked for input from a developer from the session.
 But a runtime task has no session, so at that point the interpreter popped the alert message and `MyApp` died.

-T> Prior to version 16.0, as soon as you close the message box a CONTINUE workspace was created as a sibling of the EXE.
+T> Prior to version 16.0, as soon as you close the message box a CONTINUE workspace was created in the current directory.
 Such a CONTINUE WS can be loaded and investigated, making it easy to figure out what the problem is.
-However, this is only true if it is a single-threaded application since no workcpace can be saved with any threads running but the main one.
+However, this is only true if it is a single-threaded application since workspaces cannot be saved when more than one thread is running.
 T>
 T>With version 16.0 you can still force the interpreter to drop a CONTINUE workspace by enabling the old behaviour with `2704⌶ 1` while `2704⌶ 0` would disable it, but that's the default anyway.
 T>
 T> Note that for analyzing purposes a CONTINUE workspace must be loaded in an already running instance of Dyalog.
 In other words: don't double-click a CONTINUE!
 The reason is that `⎕DM` and `⎕DMX` are overwritten in the process of booting SALT, meaning that you loose the error message.
 You _may_ be able to recreate them by re-executing the failing line but that might be dangerous, or fail in a different way when executed without the application having been initialised properly.

-The next version of `MyApp` could do better by having the program write a log file recording what happens.
+The next version of `MyApp` could do better by having the program recording what happens to a log file.

 Save a copy of `Z:\code\v03` as `Z:\code\v04` or copy `v04` from the Cookbook's website.

 We'll use the APLTree `Logger` class, which we'll now install in the workspace root.
-If you've not already done so, copy the APLTree library folder into `Z:\code`.[^apltree] Now edit `Z:\code\v04\MyApp.dyapp` to include some library code:
+If you've not already done so, copy the APLTree library folder into `Z:\code\apltree`.[^apltree] Now edit `Z:\code\v04\MyApp.dyapp` to include some library code:

 ~~~
 Target #